dykyi-roman/book-summary/ddd-in-php.md

 It is also good to point out that it is not recommended to hold references to entities in your Value Objects.

-Can has a validation logic.
+Must has a validation logic.
+Book good describe how make validate(LocationValidationHandler $validationHandler) method.

 Value Objects are not persisted on their own, they are typically persisted within an Aggregate.